Benjamin S. Grossberg

 Benjamin S. Grossberg (born 1971) is an American poet and educator.

 Career

 Grossberg is the director of creative writing at the University of Hartford and was a professor of literature and creative writing at Antioch College.
-Until the 2022-2023 school year, he the advisor to the student run literary journal, Aerie.
+He is the advisor to the student run literary journal, Aerie.
 He was the winner of the Lambda Literary Award for Gay Poetry in 2009.

 His poems have appeared in the Pushcart Prize and Best American Poetry anthologies, Poetry Daily and Verse Daily, and the magazines Paris Review, The Kenyon Review, Ploughshares, New England Review, Prairie Schooner, North American Review, and The Sun.